yasirkula/UnitySimpleInput/README.md

 ## ABOUT

-SimpleInput is a replacement for Unity's standard **Input** system that allows you to use your own input providers for axes, buttons, mouse buttons and keys.
-In other words, it lets you simulate e.g. Input.GetAxis when a button is pressed or a joystick is dragged.
+SimpleInput is an improvement over Unity's standard **Input** system that allows you to use custom input providers like on-screen joysticks, UI buttons and d-pads.
+In other words, it lets you simulate e.g. Input.GetAxis when a button is pressed or a virtual joystick is dragged.
 It also supports using custom axes and buttons that don't necessarily exist in Edit-Project Settings-Input.

 To use the SimpleInput system, simply replace Input with **SimpleInput** in your scripts; i.e: